 Gather Support Around You

 "As Black women, we don't ask for help," Fairley says.
-But a breast cancer diagnosis is no time to go it alone.
+But coping with a breast cancer diagnosis is no time to go it alone.

 You may find solace in faith, family, friends or virtual or in-person support groups, such as: